szanislaw/shawn-htx-ds-sub/README.md

 # shawn-htx-ds-sub

-This repository contains all files
+This repository contains all notebooks and codebases, but not the datasets and finetuned model.

 **Setting Up:**